jxjo/PlanformCreator2/README.md

 * View airfoil at wing sections and edit its properties using the [Airfoil Editor](https://github.com/jxjo/AirfoilEditor)
 * Generate blended airfoils for intermediate wing sections ('strak')
 * Define flaps hinge line and flaps
-* Import image of an existing wing as abackground image for design
+* Import image of an existing wing as a background image for design
 * Auto panelling of the planform as preparation for aerodynamic calculation
 * Export wing definition and airfoils to
   * Xflr5